Agent-QG/PDFInterpreter/README.md

 ```shell
 pip install -r requirements.txt
 ```
+3. Install wkhtmltopdf
+Go to https://wkhtmltopdf.org/downloads.html to download `wkhtmltopdf`
-3. Change your openai api key in env.txt (You can get your key on https://platform.openai.com/account/api-keys)
+5. Change your openai api key in env.txt (You can get your key on https://platform.openai.com/account/api-keys)
-4. Change your target language and model in env.txt (Chinese and gpt-3.5-turbo are set as default)
+6. Change your target language and model in env.txt (Chinese and gpt-3.5-turbo are set as default)
-5.  rename `env.txt` as `.env`
+7.  rename `env.txt` as `.env`
 ## Usage
 1. Copy your PDF files to `input/` folder
 2. Start